JustinGoheen/lightning-ib/README.md

 ## Running as a Lightning Application

-Given each agent (or worker) is created as a seperate Python script or module, those modules can also be used in Lightning App Workers or ran with Lightning App's `TracerPythonScript`.
+Given each agent (or worker) is created as a seperate Python script or module, those modules can also be used in Lightning App Agents or ran with Lightning App's `TracerPythonScript`.

 ## Installation